trailofbits/testing-handbook/content/docs/fuzzing/techniques/01-writing-harnesses.md

 ```

 The above example fuzzes the concat function with parameters for receiving two C-style strings and a maximum allocation size.
-However, the above function contains a bug:the sum of the strings’ lengths is not checked against the allocation size.
+However, the above function contains a bug:the sum of the strings' lengths is not checked against the allocation size.
 Therefore, if the allocation size is too small, the `memcpy` function will cause a buffer overflow.

 The harness function `LLVMFuzzerTestOneInput` uses the `FuzzedDataProvider` to read an integer and then two data strings.
 The length of the data strings is determined by a separator.